WHAT FORMAL EDUCATION IS REQUIRED TO BECOME AN ATTORNEY IN NYS?

 WHAT IS NEXT AFTER GRADUATION FROM LAW SCHOOL?

 The UBE is administered on the last Tuesday and Wednesday of February and July.
 During the morning session on Tuesday, applicants are given three hours to complete two Multistate Performance Test (MPT) items.
 During the afternoon session on Tuesday, applicants are given three hours to answer six Multistate Essay Exam (MEE) questions.
-On Wednesday, applicants will take the Multistate Bar Examination (MBE), which is a six-hour, 200 question multiple-choice exam divided into two 3-hour sessions.
+On Wednesday, applicants will take the Multistate Bar Examination (MBE), which is a six-hour, 200-question multiple-choice exam divided into two 3-hour sessions.
 The passing score for the exam varies from state to state.
 In NYS, the passing score is 266 out of a 400-point scale.
 The score is transferable between states that also administer the UBE.
-As of May 2018, there are 31 states and US territories that have adopted the UBE.
-The remaining states have their own individual bar exams.
+As of June 2022, there are 41 jurisdictions including states and US territories that have adopted the UBE.
+The remaining states and territories have their own individual bar exams.

 After passing the UBE, there are several more hurdles left before a law school graduate can practice law in NYS.
 An applicant for admission in New York must also take and complete an online course in New York-specific law, known as the New York Law Course (NYLC), and must take and pass an online examination, known as the New York Law Exam (NYLE).
 Applicants must comply with the 50-hour pro bono service requirement.
 Applicants must also take and pass the Multistate Professional Responsibility Examination (MPRE).
 Additionally, applicants who commence their law school studies after August 1, 2016 must comply with the Skills Competency Requirement.
 Finally, applicants must satisfy the character and fitness requirements by appearing before the committee on character and fitness.
 If one has a felony conviction, that will be a disqualifier.